Good or bad weather?

 Changeable weather

 Heavy showers can alternate with clear weather.
 Just before or just after a thunderstorm, the light can be beautiful.
 Moreover, the wet environment often makes everything shine.
 The other thing that might happen is that a few rays of light pierce through the clouds, highlighting that within the landscape, what you feel should be the focal point (but you need some luck and patience).
 It is necessary to pay attention to light measurement in moments like this.
-Spot metering is recommended; moreover, the light might change by the second.
+Spot metering is recommended; the light might change by the second.

 Blue sky with clouds